Ambient prime geodesic theorems on hyperbolic 3-manifolds: Ambient prime geodesic theorems

 \section{Ambient prime geodesic theorems}

 In this section, we prove our principal results providing counts for prime geodesics on $M$ with control on their length and holonomy simultaneously.

-The main result of this section is the Ambient Prime Geodesic Theorem (Theorem ~\ref{sharpsharp}), which features a sharp cutoff in both length and holonomy.
+The first of the two main results of this section is the Ambient Prime Geodesic Theorem (Theorem ~\ref{sharpsharp}), which features a sharp cutoff both in length $\ell(\gamma)\leqslant y$ and holonomy, as in \eqref{SW-effective}.
 For many analytic purposes, including the existence and properties of various limiting distributions (see, for example, Corollary~\ref{equid-corr} of Theorem~\ref{SarnakTheorem}), smooth-cutoff results suffice.
-Since the passage to the sharp count is the leading contributor to error terms, and to emphasize the parallel between length and holonomy aspects, we provide $4=2\times 2$ propositions in this section, featuring each combination of smooth/sharp counts in length/holonomy, with explicit error terms depending on the steepness of the smooth cutoff.
+Since the passage to the sharp count is the leading contributor to error terms, and to emphasize the parallel between length and holonomy aspects, we provide $4=2\times 2$ propositions in \S\ref{smooth-count-subsec} and \S\ref{ambient-pgt-sharp-section}, featuring each combination of smooth/sharp counts in length/holonomy, with explicit error terms depending on the steepness of the smooth cutoff.
+Further, in the concluding \S\ref{APGT-shrinking-subsec}, we consider the short-range ambient counting problems and show how a consistent ambiental passage from smooth to sharp counting leads to stronger corresponding short-range counts with smooth/sharp cutoffs, including our second main result, Theorem~\ref{short-range-ambient-theorem}.

-To effectuate the transition from a smooth to sharp cutoff in holonomy, we will use, for an arbitrary interval $I\subseteq\mathbb{R}/2\pi\mathbb{Z}$ and $0<\eta'\leqslant 2\pi$ the function $f_{I,\eta'}:\mathbb{R}/2\pi\mathbb{Z}\to\mathbb{R}$ given by
+To effectuate the transition from a smooth to sharp cutoff in holonomy, we will use, for an arbitrary interval $J\subseteq\mathbb{R}/2\pi\mathbb{Z}$ and $0<\eta'\leqslant 2\pi$ the function $f_{J,\eta'}:\mathbb{R}/2\pi\mathbb{Z}\to\mathbb{R}$ given by

 with $\psi_{\eta'}$ as in \eqref{psi-eta-def}.
-In other words, $f_{I,\eta'}$ is the $2\pi\mathbb{Z}$-periodic convolution $\chi_I\star\psi_{\eta'}$ and plays for holonomy the role of $g_{y,\eta}$ and $h_{y,\eta}$ of \eqref{smooth-cutoff-functions} for lengths.
+In other words, $f_{J,\eta'}$ is the $2\pi\mathbb{Z}$-periodic convolution $\chi_J\star\psi_{\eta'}$ and plays for holonomy the role of $g_{y,\eta}$ and $h_{y,\eta}$ of \eqref{smooth-cutoff-functions} for lengths.
 In particular, $f_{[\theta,\theta'],\eta'}$ is a smooth, non-negative cutoff function of height 1, which is supported on $[\theta-\eta',\theta'+\eta']+2\pi\mathbb{Z}$ and agrees with $\chi_{[\theta,\theta']}$ outside the set $([\theta-\eta',\theta+\eta']\cup[\theta'-\eta',\theta'+\eta'])+2\pi\mathbb{Z}$.